Here are some things to consider when choosing a pet to ensure a good fit with your family.

 In this category, you can put large birds, such as parrots and cockatoos, and any exotic animal.
 These pets usually require more attention, more expensive cages or habitats, and specialized vet care.
 And just try to find a pet sitter for them when you go on vacation.

 These are not usually pets for children.
 Often, they see children as something below them in the pecking order.
 And that is not good.
 Now, if you would like an exotic pet for yourself, that's one thing.
 But don't get one just for the kid.

 Parrots and cockatoos make cool conversation pieces.
 They are fun and comical and easy to train to do tricks.
 They are very social birds that bond readily with people.

 But they are also loud: they screech.
 They are messy and destructive.
 If you ignore or neglect them, they become self-destructive and pick their feathers out.
 And they live 70 to 80 years.
 Just think of signing on for a 2-year-old who will never grow up.
 Ever.

-Pets impact the whole family, not just the "owner" (or, if you live in enlightened areas, the "guardian").
-By considering these and other factors when choosing a pet, you'll set up everyone in your home for a successful, rewarding pet experience.
+Pets impact the whole family, not just the "owner" (or if you live in enlightened areas, the "guardian").
+By considering these and other factors before you choosing a pet, you'll set up everyone in your home for a successful, rewarding experience.